SteamDeckHomebrew/decky-loader/README.md

 For more information about Decky Loader as well as documentation and development tools, please visit [our wiki](https://deckbrew.xyz).

+### 🎨 Features

+🧹 Clean injecting and loading of multiple plugins.
+🔒 Stays installed between system updates and reboots.
+🔗 Allows two-way communication between plugins and the loader.
+🐍 Supports Python functions run from TypeScript React.
+🌐 Allows plugins to make fetch calls that bypass CORS completely.

 ## 💾 Installation

 1. Press the <img src="./docs/images/steam.svg" height=16> button and open the Settings menu.